paz873107/paz873107.github.io/Calculadora-Limani/README.md

 That's how this calculator project born: from my desire of solving common people everyday issues, even with a really simple code.

 PLOT TWIST: My boyfriend, besides being a shoemaker, is also a colorblind person.
 So the idea is to include a functionality to change the chosen colors for the app, increasing contrast among them to make the overall look of it more friendly to his eyes.

+To develop this project I used pure HTML, CSS and JS, without any libraries or frameworks.
+I hope you enjoy my work as much as I enjoyed doing it!